side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 The current directory exists, but `file_size()` works on regular files, not directories, so again, an exception is thrown.

-We'll deal with those situations in `tut2.cpp`.
+We’ll deal with those situations in `tut2.cpp`.

 <span id="Using-status-queries">Using status queries to determine file existence and type</span> - ([tut2.cpp](../example/tut2.cpp))
 ------------------------------------------------------------------------------------------------------------------------------------

-Boost.Filesystem includes status query functions such as ` exists`, `is_directory`, and `         is_regular_file`.
-These return `bool`'s, and will return `true` if the condition described by their name is met.
-Otherwise they return `false`, including when any element of the path argument can't be found.
+Boost.Filesystem includes status query functions such as `exists`, `is_directory`, and `is_regular_file`.
+These return `bool`’s, and will return `true` if the condition described by their name is met.
+Otherwise they return `false`, including when any element of the path argument can’t be found.

 tut2.cpp uses several of the status query functions to cope with non-existent files and with different kinds of files: